kumaeki/MyAZ400/Topic11.md

 ## Question 2

-#### wrong image, not need to wasting time here, please refer to question 7
+You need to configure a cloud service to store the secrets required by the mobile applications to call the share pricing service.

-How should you configure the release retention policy for the investment planning depletions suite?
+What should you include in the solution?

 ![image](image/topic11-q02-01.png)

 <details>